Skip to main content Start main content

 Academic advising is considered as a developmental process through which students are assisted, guided, supported and empowered to identify their academic and personal goals, develop plans and strategies to achieve them, and evaluate the outcomes of their own planning.
 It helps students connect to the university community and utilize the expertise and resources available for academic, professional and personal success.

-The policy and guideline on Academic Advising at PolyU are stipulated in LTC 42/A4 (Revised August 2022)
+The policy and guideline on Academic Advising at PolyU are stipulated in LTC 42/A4 (Revised in June 2024)

 Checking Student Advisees’ Information